 4. Communicate Your Time for Open Questions

->

-> Continue your use of the Announcement tool and live classroom tools, texting and other informal communication tools, as makes sense, to let students know your times for open project dialogue.
+Use the announcement tool and live classroom tools, texting and other informal communication tools, as it makes sense, to let students know your times for open project dialogue.
 Students may be so overwhelmed that they may not even be able to frame questions with ease, but setting a time and a place to “talk some ideas through” might work for them.
 Setting times and places where you will be available is comforting even if learners do not make use of them.
-Also, be sure to be “present” on the discussion board.
+Also, be sure to be present on the discussion board.
 Students do want to hear your expert perspective while exploring the perspectives of the other students.

->

-> Achieving course goals and learning outcomes only happens when learners engage with content in meaningful ways.
+Achieving course goals and learning outcomes only happens when learners engage with content in meaningful ways.
 Project based learning results in students generating performance content that engages learners on a deep level and that can result in life-long interests and commitments that go far beyond what any mid term or final exams can.
 (Boettcher, 2006)

 Allen, D. (2015).
 Getting Things Done: The Art of Stress-Free Productivity (2 ed.): Penguin Books.